Moving Mountains : Writing Nature through Illness and Disability by Louise Kenward 9781804441602

 Subtotal: £10.99

-Moving Mountains: Writing Nature through Illness and Disability is a transformative anthology that invites readers to explore the intricate relationship between nature and the lived experiences of those with chronic illnesses and disabilities.
-Edited by a diverse group of talented authors, this collection is set to redefine the landscape of nature writing.
+Moving Mountains: Writing Nature through Illness and Disability by Louise Kenward is a transformative anthology that invites readers to delve into the intricate relationship between nature and the lived experiences of individuals facing chronic illnesses and disabilities.
+This unique collection stands out in the realm of non-fiction, offering profound insights that resonate with those who seek connection with the natural world despite personal challenges.

 Product Information